 download our class schedule: Spring ‘14 Classes

-Now there’s no reason to drive into Asheville to get your groove on.
-Amy Maze, popular dance teacher and choreographer, will be offering a high-energy dance classes!
+There’s no reason to drive into Asheville to get your groove on.
+Amy Maze, popular dance teacher and choreographer, is offering a high-energy dance classes!

-All classes are an hour long and cost $40 a month, starting Feb.
-10th.
+All classes are an hour long and cost $40 a month.

 Attire: comfortable clothes, clean-soled sneakers or bare feet.